dagger/dagger/core/docs/d7yxc-operator_manual.md

 (11-12) `dagger session` listens on a random available port on localhost and generates a random uuid to use as a session token (same as described in the [previous section](#dsi-basic)).
 The port being listened on and the session token are serialized to JSON and then written to stdout, which is a pipe connected back to the SDK parent process.

 (13-17) The SDK then sends GraphQL HTTP requests to the localhost listener, including the session token as a basic auth header.

+### Why we do not support rootless engine?

+Rootless aims to run a container without `--privileged` flag, meaning that the container has not root capabilities to all devices on the host system.
+Currently, the Dagger engine cannot be run as a rootless container, some complex features such as network, multi-platform and volumes are not supported when running rootless.

+We know that it can be a limitation if you are using a managed container environment or have security constraints.
+However, running an unprivileged dagger engine strongly limit capabilities and performances of dagger.

+#### Platform constraint

+Dagger engine relies on a buildkit engine, it order to run it rootless, we need to use [Rootlesskit](https://github.com/rootless-containers/rootlesskit).
+It's an experimental tool that aims to replace root with a fakeroot using user namespaces, however depending on the host operating system, some feature might not be fully supported.

+Meaning that dagger may have unsupported feature on some platform and kernel specifications.
+Since dagger aims to be a CI/CD that runs consistently everywhere, dealing with specific platform capabilities is opposite to our objective.
+No matter the distribution: Linux, Mac or Windows, Dagger need to work the same way.

+#### Volume constraint

+Dagger engine relies on overlayfs snapshotter to mounts for efficient operation, running as rootless require to use [fuse-overlayfs](https://github.com/containers/fuse-overlayfs) which is a rootless implementation of overlayfs.

+Choosing the right configuration depends on the kernel capabilities, its own configuration, fuse availability and the upstream kernel patches specific to the host distribution.
+Meaning that if it's not possible to use the default snapshotter, you will experience noticeable slowdown, either with fuse-overlayfs or the default snapshotter.

+Dagger aims to accelerate your CI/CD pipeline, reducing performances also reduces the value Dagger adds as well as leading to unstable behaviour.

+#### Network constraint

+Using a rootless engine will especially constraint the custom network management of Dagger.

+It is possible to use [slirp](https://github.com/rootless-containers/slirp4netns) as a workaround, but it will highly decrease network performances in addition to be extremely complex to setup.
+Rootlesskit wrote a [table of comparaison](https://github.com/rootless-containers/rootlesskit/blob/master/docs/network.md#network-drivers), we can observe that `slirp` is at least five time slower than root network, meaning that dagger will be way slower if ran as rootless.

+#### Conclusion

+It might be possible in the future once these constraint vanish but for now it's not possible to run dagger engine with privileges if you want to unlock its full potential.